stormpath/stormpath-documentation/source/accnt_mgmt.rst

 So let's say you want to add "Jean-Luc Picard" to the "Starfleet Officers" Group inside the "Captains" Directory.

-you make the following request:
+You make the following request:

 .. only:: rest